dice-discord/bot/docs/commands/fun/day-facts.md

 ## Description

-Get a fact about a day
+Get a fact about a day.

 ## Details